Sometimes, your good intentions are going to go wrong.

 Either someone you care about will feel misunderstood by what you said or did, or you’ll do something completely stupid outright (if you’re like me, you will only realize that in hindsight).

 You are going to screw it up from time to time.
 It’s okay.
 You are still a good person.

 Here’s what you can do to recover from the situation.

 Put yourself in their shoes and consider how it might feel.

-This will humanize your whole experience rather than leaving you acting in an awkward, robotic fashion.
+This will humanize your whole experience rather than leave you acting in an awkward, robotic fashion.